-A House bill would relax restrictions on Oregonians pumping their own gas.
+A House bill relaxing restrictions on Oregonians pumping their own gas heads to Gov. Tina Kotek to sign.
 (Joe Raedle/Getty Images)

 A bill that would allow Oregonians to pump their own gas anywhere in the state edged closer to passage this week with its second public hearing in the Legislature.

 The Senate Committee on Energy and the Environment held a public hearing for House Bill 2426 on Tuesday, and mainly drew support – from lawmakers, gas station owners, industry lobbyists and individuals.
 The bill comes more than 70 years after restrictions were first enacted.

 The proposal would allow all gas stations statewide to offer self-serve gas at all hours while requiring an attendant for anyone who might want to be served, including elderly people and those with disabilities.
 No more than half of a station’s pumps could be self-serve, prices at all pumps would have to be the same and signs would have to note the service level of pumps.